What is CBD?

 99% of the time marijuana has a high amount of THC and only a very low amount of CBD.
 Hemp, on the other hand, naturally has a very high amount of CBD in most instances and only a trace amount of THC.
 Fortunately, the cannabinoid profile of hemp is ideal for people looking for benefits from cannabis without the ‘high.’
 Hemp is used for making herbal supplements, food, fiber, rope, paper, bricks, oil, natural plastic, and so much more, whereas marijuana is usually used just recreationally, spiritually, and medicinally.
 The term cannabis oil can refer to either a marijuana or hemp derived oil since marijuana and hemp are two different forms of cannabis.

 In the USA the legal definition of “industrial hemp,” per Section 7606 of the Agricultural Appropriations Act of 2014, is “INDUSTRIAL HEMP — The term ‘‘industrial hemp’’ means the plant Cannabis sativa L. and any part of such plant, whether growing or not, with a delta-9 tetrahydrocannabinol concentration of not more than 0.3 percent on a dry weight basis.”

 How long will CBD stay in the bloodstream?

 CBD will stay in your bloodstream for about 10 hours.
 The physiology of your body will then break it down and recycle its basic chemical building blocks.
-If you are taking CBD for the relief of pain, inflammation, or other reoccurring conditions, you will need to take CBD at least twice a day.
+Most people take CBD at least twice a day.

 Where do you source your CBD oil from?